John Wallace Crawford: Chief American Horse's village

 On September 7, 1876, General Crook ordered Captain Anson Mills to take 150 troopers, riding upon the command's best horses, to the northernmost mining camps in the Black Hills to obtain food and supplies for his starving troops and hurry back.
 Accompanying Mills's command were civilian scouts Grouard and Crawford, and newspaper correspondents Strahorn and Davenport.
-Lieutenant John W. Bubb, the expedition commissary, had charge of sixteen packers and sixty-one pack mules.
+Lieutenant John Wilson Bubb, the expedition commissary, had charge of sixteen packers and sixty-one pack mules.
 Mills's command left camp that same evening in "a thick mist," guided by Grouard, Crook's chief scout.
 About 1:00 a.m. the command stopped to rest, then moved on at daylight.
 On the afternoon of September 8, 1876, Grouard and Crawford and were ranging a mile or more in advance of Mills, and Grouard spied Indian hunters and ponies piled high with game.
 Further investigation revealed the presence Oglala Lakota Chief American Horse's village of Oglalas, Minneconjous, Brules and Cheyennes, numbering thirty-seven lodges and about 260 people, of whom 40 to 100 were warriors.
 The village lay compactly in a broad depression of ravines encircled by the spires of Slim Buttes, limestone and clay summits capped with pine trees near present-day Reva, South Dakota.
 Grouard and Crawford also found about 400 ponies grazing near the village.
 Tipis were clustered about the various ravines and streams that crisscrossed the natural amphitheater and smoke from the tipi fires hanging low beneath the misty clouds obscured the lodges.
 The village slept soundly in the cold rain.